9th8/up-to-date-real-world-haskell/5-writing-a-library.md

 ```
 ::::

-Here, we want to upper-case the first character of a word, but we\'ve
+Here, we want to upper-case the first character of a word, but we've
 forgotten to append the rest of the word onto the result.
 We think our
-function\'s type is `String -> String`, but the compiler will correctly
+function's type is `String -> String`, but the compiler will correctly
 infer its type as `String -> Char`.
-Let\'s say we then try to use this
+Let's say we then try to use this
 function somewhere else.

 :::: captioned-content